Principal Investigator(s): Brunswick, Ann

 This dataset is housed at the Murray Research Center at Harvard University's Radcliffe Institute for Advanced Study.
 This is a 26-year longitudinal study of physical, psychological, and social aspects of health among a representative community sample of African-American adolescents, aged 12 to 18, residing in Central Harlem, New York City.
 Data were collected in five waves: 1968-1970, 1975-1976, 1983-1984, 1989-1990, and 1993-1994.
 In 1968, there were 668 respondents aged 12-17, and in 1994, when respondents were aged 35-41, 347 remained in the study.
 Along with other health issues, later waves assessed patterns of non-medical related drug use and HIV-related knowledge, attitudes, and behaviors.
 In order to apply to use Murray Center data, one must register as a Murray Center user and complete an Application for the Use of Data form.

 These data are not available from ICPSR.
-Users should consult the data owners directly (via Murray Research Center: Harlem Longitudinal Study ofUrban Black Youth) for details on obtaining the data and documentation.
+Users should consult the data owners directly (via Murray Research Center: Harlem Longitudinal Study ofUrban Black Youth) for details on obtaining these resources.